adswa/multimatch_gaze/docs/source/example.rst

 and durations in seconds, their velocity, and the average pupil size.
 Fixation vectors as input for multimatch were derived from the REMoDNaV output.
-As the stimulus was dynamic with moving targets that evoke smooth pursuit movements, such pusuit events are categorized to be an eye movement category of 'visual intake', just as fixation.
+As the stimulus was dynamic with moving targets that evoke smooth pursuit movements, such pursuit events are categorized to be an eye movement category of 'visual intake', just as fixation.
 Therefore, in a first step, the start and end of pursuit movements were included in scanpaths to compare as well.
 In a second step, the continuous eye movement data (~15 min per run) was split into shots